 Gaming Computer Case

 The case will be getting the flair you want to bring with some RGB highlights, a clear side panel and the space needed.
-For just $81.00 you can get a decent custom look for your gaming center.
+You can get a decent custom look for your gaming center.

 You can check out my PC build here.